 News & Developments

-An exciting opportunity for a PhD student to be at the forefront of diagnostic test methodology research.
-It will explore how to improve estimates of diagnostic accuracy and removal of bias.
-It will then use value of information (VOI) analysis to estimate if the benefits of that research outweighs the time and cost required to carry out that research of that research.
-For details and to apply click here
+This an exciting opportunity for a PhD student to the forefront of diagnostic test methodology research, and interact closely with the DEC Newcastle.
+You will explore how to improve estimates of diagnostic accuracy and removal of bias.
+You will then use value of information (VOI) analysis to estimate if the benefits of that research outweighs the time and cost required to carry out that research of that research.
+Click here for more detail and how to apply.

 13th Call for NIHR i4i Product Development Awards